sglee0104/SSPO/README.md

 ### SPA Training

-We follow the implementation from the SPA repository.
-Please refer to this repository for detailed instructions: https://github.com/kingdy2002/SPA
+We follow the implementation from the [SPA repository](https://github.com/kingdy2002/SPA).
+Please refer to this repository for detailed instructions.

 ### SSRM Training